 Although emergency medical help is essential, there are things that must be done to improve survival chances.
 If the person affected is conscious and having breathing difficulties, help them sit up.
 If they're shocked with low blood pressure, they're better off lying flat with their legs raised.
 If the person is unconscious, check their airways and breathing, and put them in the recovery position.

 If you know that the person is susceptible to anaphylaxis, they will have been prescribed an Adrenaline Auto Injector to carry on them at all times as a life saving measure.
 If necessary, help the person inject it into their thigh muscle as per school protocol.
+A list of all pupils with known allergies, is made available to staff at the beginning of each academic year, which includes the pupil name, photo ID and the allergen.
+Boarding houses and academic departments also have the master copy.

-Then dial 999 for an ambulance and tell the controller you think the person may have anaphylaxis then call the school health centre 319244.
+Then dial 999 for an ambulance and tell the controller you think the person may have anaphylaxis, then call the school health centre 01865 319244.